Swissair: Ascension

-Swissair was one of the few companies to order the Convair 990 Coronado for its medium and long-range routes.
+Swissair was one of the few companies to order the Convair 990 Coronado for its medium- and long-range routes.
 Although the aircraft did not initially fulfil contractual specifications, they were liked by employees and customers.
 They operated on the airline's routes to South America, West Africa, and the Middle and Far East.

 1966 saw the introduction of the Douglas DC-9.
-That aircraft became the backbone of the short and medium-range routes, and, after convincing Douglas, which soon merged with McDonnell Aircraft to create McDonnell Douglas, ultimately merged with Boeing, offered a stretched variant: the DC-9-32.
+That aircraft became the backbone of the short- and medium-range routes and, after convincing Douglas, soon merged with McDonnell Aircraft to create McDonnell Douglas and ultimately merged with Boeing, offering a stretched variant: the DC-9-32.
 For the first time, Swissair was the launch customer of an aircraft type.

-In 1971, Armin Baltensweiler took over as president of the directorial board and ran the enterprise for over two decades.
+Armin Baltensweiler led the company for more than 20 years after taking over as president of the directorial board in 1971.
 In the same year, the first Boeing 747-200 jumbo jet was acquired, and in the next year, the first McDonnell Douglas DC-10-30 followed.
 Both types shaped the long-haul fleet until the 1990s.
 Again, the specifications of both aircraft were developed in collaboration with SAS.
 Also in 1972, Switzerland introduced a prohibition of night flights, which led to the cessation of cheaper night fares.